sung-max/sung-max.github.io/_posts/2019-09-19-deep-learning-shallow-understanding.markdown

 * Statistical Learning Theory

-  We have really considered the overparameterized regime, and ruled it out on justification of (taken for granted) intuitions we had about overfitting and bias-variance tradeoffs.
+  We have really considered the overparameterized regime, and ruled out interpolating estimators based on (taken for granted) intuitions we had about overfitting and bias-variance tradeoffs.
+Only in the past few months have people isolated what's now called the "double descent" phenomena, and are beginning to understand it in its simpler settings.

   But a bigger problemis that SLT has never really been a prescriptive framework.
   Although some special cases like boosting seem to have been quite heavily studied , it's not clear to me that